|

 The door at the top of the stairs is your best chance.

-the many hours he had spent staring at the house.
-Go out
+the hours he had spent staring at the house.
+Go out onto

-onto the balcony.
-Its only a couple of feet to the next
+the balcony.
+Its only a couple of feet to the next villaand

 The stranger was almost convincedWolfram could see his

-knife hand relaxing.
-And My Lady knew it, too, because her expression
+knife hand relaxingand My Lady knew it, too, because her

-had suddenly taken on a new determination.
-Thats right,
+expression had suddenly taken on a new determination.

 Slowly, the man pushed Eowyn forward

-man pulled Eowyn back, digging the point of his knife into her
+The man pulled Eowyn back, digging the point of his knife into

-And the man pulled the blade from Wolframs fingers and
+The man pulled the blade from Wolfram's fingers and plunged it

 Guiding her through the crowd, Ribhadda escorted the now exhausted